cuhksam/emnlp2019.github.io/_pages/organization.md

 {% include toc icon="gears" %}

 All members of the organizing committee, as far as defined already, can be found below.

-<i>For questions on paper submissions and other program-related aspects, send a <a href="mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com">mail to the program co-chairs</a>.</i>
+For questions on paper submissions and other program-related aspects, send a <a href="mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com">mail to the program co-chairs</a>.

 ## General Chair